PandoraPFA/LArMachineLearningData/docs/SBND/README.md

 ##### Vertex Variables
 - R Phi
   - _measure of the r/phi distribution of hits in the vicinity of the candidate_

 # PFO Characterisation
+Two versions of this MVA are run: When the collection plane is available it is used to calculate the calorimetric (charge) variables and when it is not available these variables are not calculated.
 - Length
-- Straight Line Diff Mean
+- Mean Distance to Linear Fit
-- Max Fit Gap length
+- Max Fit Gap Length
 - Sliding Linear Fit RMS
 - Vertex Distance
 - PCA Secondary-Primary Ratio
 - PCA Tertiary-Primary Ratio
-- Open Angle Difference
+- Open Angle Difference (Between first and second halves of the PFO)
+### Charge Variables
-- Fractional Charge Spread
+- Fractional Charge Spread (sigma / mean)
-- Charge End Fraction
+- Charge End Fraction (Fraction of Charge in final 10% of PFO)
-### No Charge Info
-This version of the MVA is run when no collection plane information is available so the calorimetric variables (Fractional Charge Spread and Charge End Fraction) are excluded.

 # SliceID
 - Number of Final State PFOs
 - Total Number of Hits
 - Vertex Y (Vertical) Position
-- Weighted Z (Beam) Direction
+- Weighted Z (Beam) Direction of Daughter PFOs
-- Number of Space-Points in Sphere
+- Number of Space-Points in Sphere around the vertex
-- Eigenvalue Ratio in Sphere
+- Eigenvalue Ratio (Seconday / Primary) in Sphere around the vertex
 - Longest Track Y (Vertical) Direction
 - Longest Track Deflection
 - Fraction of Hits in Longest Track